TheWriter2/GoldenPie-Console/README.md

 Windows 8.1 - 64Bits(Tested)

-# Building from source
+# Using and Editing the Source Code

-It is a normal python script, so you must use a library to package it to a executable, an example is pyinstaller(used in the releases).
+It is a normal python script, so you can just edit it by having the current Python version.

-To package with it:\
--Install the library(pip install pyinstaller)\
--Package as one file(pyinstaller --onefile Main.py)\
--Or, package it as a bundle(pyinstaller Main.py)